chandings/folder-creator/README.md

 ## Example: Creating a template

+`npm install -g folder-creator`

+Ensure that `-g` option is used otherwise the tool will not be available outside the installed folder.

+## Example: Creating a template

 `fct -ct myfolderstructure.json`

 The above command will create a json containing the current folder structure along with all the files and its contents.